Home

 Welcome to my corner of the internet.

-I work in quantitative research at a proprietary trading firm, specialized in systematic trading in electricity markets.
+I work in research for a proprietary trading firm in the power infrastructure sector.
 I also have a Ph.D. in ultrafast condensed matter physics.
-Here you can find more about what I do, my side projects, and what I think about.
+Here you can find more about who I am, my side projects, and what I think about.

-If you were looking to read more specifically about my scientific research, you can do so on the Siwick research group page.
+If you were looking to read more specifically about my scientific research, you can check out my publications, or head over to the Siwick research group website.

 Recent posts